 Signs That Your Gas Line Needs Replacing

 Even if you haven’t noticed any signs that you have a gas leak, it is still possible that your gas line needs replacing.
-In fact, proactively evaluating the condition of your gas lines can help to prevent future problems.
+Proactively evaluating the condition of your gas lines can help to prevent future problems.
 As your gas line ages, it undergoes changes that can quickly turn into an emergency if you aren’t careful.

 Here are the signs that you need a gas line repair or replacement:

-- Pilot light flickers or goes out – If the pilot light to your hot water heater does not remain on, it is possible that you have a leak.
+- Pilot light flickers or goes out – If the pilot light to your water heater does not remain on, you may leak.
 Moreover, the pilot light should be a bright yellow or orange color.
 A blue pilot light is a sign of trouble.